Management

 Recovery is not a single event or a quick return to “normal.”
 It is a coordinated process that supports whānau, restores confidence, and strengthens Ngāti Porou systems for the future.

-This page outlines the purpose of our Response and Recovery Team, how we are working, and how you can stay informed.
+This page outlines the purpose of our Recovery Team, how we are working, and how you can have your say.

 Ngāti Porou Hauora

-The Response and Recovery Team has been established to identify recovery gaps and coordinate Ngāti Porou activity across our rohe.
+The Recovery Team has been established to identify recovery gaps and coordinate Ngāti Porou activity across our rohe.

 The team provides a single point of coordination across iwi services, hapū and marae leadership, government agencies and external partners.
 Its role is to ensure recovery efforts are aligned, informed by whānau needs, and delivered in a way that reflects Ngāti Porou values and priorities.